twit96/twit96/README.md

 <a href="https://github.com/twit96/TankFighter_Phaser3">a Top-Down Shooter Web Minigame</a>.

 #### Business in the front(-end), party in the...
 Back-end web development is the next skill I am working on.
+Most recently, I developed an
+<a href="https://fall-2020.cs.utexas.edu/cs329e-bulko/wittig/P6/"><b>indie game blog</b></a>
-Python and I go <i>way</i> back, and my current goal is to become an experienced full-stack developer.
-Flask, I'm coming for you first.
+from the ground up using PHP and SQL, and my current goal is to become proficient in back-end development.

-#### Speaking of Python,
-I also have experience with the Pandas Python Data Analysis library, with which I most recently worked on
-<a href="https://twit96.github.io/projects/star-wars-survey/">a data analysis project with a survey dataset</a>.
-Might mess around and add 'Machine Learning', 'Data Scientist', or 'Artificial Intelligence' to my resume.

 ## For those who are interested,